Karma Tensum, Winter Safronoff & Tseten Dorjee

 — Tips & Porterage

 You must have your passport and visa before you leave the US.
 India has now outsourced its visa issuing to Cox & King Global Services (516-206-1483 / 646-589-0088).
-Your birth certificate will be required.
 Expect the entire process to require 2 – 4 weeks.
 Your passport is ok if it does not expire before April 30th.
-Foreign nationals are only allowed to apply for 10 year tourist visa.
+Foreign nationals are allowed to apply for a 10-year tourist visa.
 (They will automatically issue you a multi-entry one, so those going on to Nepal needn’t worry about the return to Delhi.)
 We will get our Nepal visas at the border for the extension.

 The application form asks for a reference in India.
-You may use our land agent Raj:
+You may use our tour operator Raj Madaan:

 RAJ MADAANMULTIVISION TOURS & TRAVELS (P) LTD.